 The Process for Keto Pork Panko Eggplant Parmesan

 We love salty, tangy Pecorino Romano, which I add to the panko to give it a boost of flavor.
 I cut thick slices and sweat the eggplant to remove moisture.
 We dip the eggplant into the breadcrumbs, fry on low heat in a large frying pan, drain on paper towels.
+See this post on how to fry the eggplant without oil.

 Nutrition Value for Panko Eggplant Parmesan